z88dk/z88dk/libsrc/_DEVELOPMENT/math/float/math32/readme.md

 The multiply function is implemented with a `mulu_32h_24x24` mantissa calculation, that optimises (minimises) the number of `16_8x8` multiplies required, using either hardware instructions from the z180 and z80-zxn, or the z80 equivalent function.

-The mantissa multiplication is not a "correct" multiply, as all carry bits are passed into the returned bytes.
+The mantissa multiplication is not a "correct" multiply, as not all carry bits are passed into the returned bytes.
 The low order mantissa term is not calculated and the low order bytes are simply truncated.
 The lower 8-bits of the 32-bit return can be used for rounding the 24-bit mantissa.
+This method minimises the number of `16_8x8` multiplies required to generate a correct 24-bit mantissa.

 A simple rounding method is used, but a more sophisticated method IEEE compliant method could be applied as needed.